Set Up a Management VLAN for OPNsense, a Network Switch, and a Wireless Access Point

 Go to the “L2 Features” page and click on “VLAN > 802.1Q VLAN”.
 Click the “Add” button.

 Enter the “VLAN ID” of 99 and the “VLAN Name” of MGMT.
-Under the “Untagged Ports” section, select Port 3 so that you have a port on the MGMT VLAN where you can test if your PC/laptop can connect to the MGMT VLAN.
+Under the “Untagged Ports” section, select Port 3 so that you have a port on the MGMT VLAN where you can test if your PC/laptop is able to connect to the MGMT VLAN.
 Also select Port 21, which is where the wireless access point is connected.
 The reason you want Port 21 included in the “Untagged Ports” is that you are wanting the untagged traffic coming from the wireless AP to be on the MGMT VLAN.
-This will allow you to access the web interface of the AP from the MGMT VLAN.
+This will allow you to access the web interface of the AP from the MGMT VLAN (if the AP gets an IP addressed assigned via DHCP, it will be assigned an IP address on the MGMT VLAN).

 For the “Tagged Ports” section, you will want to include Port 23 which is the port connected to OPNsense.
 This will allow the MGMT traffic through the interface.